Dijkstras algorithm with predictions to solve the single-source many-targets shortest-path problem

-\begin{invariant} Consider the runs of \DijkstraPrediction\ with \textsc{Smart-Restart} and \DijkstraPruning\ on the same input instance.
-The following properties are satisfied in each iteration: \begin{enumerate}[ label=(P\arabic*), labelindent = .5em, leftmargin = 3em, labelsep = *] \item Both algorithms remove the same node $u$ from $\pq$ and $\pq'$, respectively. \item The set of nodes in $\pq'$ can be partitioned into the set of nodes in $\pq$ and the set of nodes in $R$, with $d(v) > \Pred$ for all $v \in R$. \item The tentative distances are equal in both algorithms, i.e., $d(v)=d'(v)$ for all $v \in V$. \end{enumerate} \end{invariant} \begin{proof} We assume that both algorithms employ a consistent tie-breaking rule for nodes with similar distances.
+Consider the runs of \DijkstraPrediction\ and \DijkstraPruning\ on the same input instance.
+We use $d$, $\pq$ and $R$ to refer to the respective data structures in \DijkstraPrediction, and $d'$, $\pq'$ to the respective data structures in \DijkstraPruning.
+The following properties are satisfied in each iteration: \begin{itemize} \item[(P1)] Both algorithms remove the same node $u$ from $\pq$ and $\pq'$, respectively. \item [(P2)] The set of nodes in $\pq'$ can be partitioned into the set of nodes in $\pq$ and the set of nodes in $R$, with $d(v) > \Pred$ for all $v \in R$. \item [(P3)] The tentative distances are equal in both algorithms, i.e., $d(v)=d'(v)$ for all $v \in V$. \end{itemize} \end{restatable}

+\begin{proof} We assume that both algorithms employ a consistent tie-breaking rule for nodes with similar distances.
 It is easy to see that the invariant holds for the first iteration: the prediction is initialised to $\Pred = \infty$ and thus the algorithms do exactly the same, and $R$ remains empty.
 Now, suppose by induction that the invariant holds at the beginning of iteration $i \ge 1$.
 We argue that the invariant holds at the end of iteration $i$:

 (P1) Suppose that node $u$ is deleted from $\pq$ in iteration $i$.
 By the condition in the while-loop in Algorithm \ref{alg:dijkstra-learn} it holds that $d(u) \leq P$, which together with (P2) gives that $d(u) < d(v)$ for all $v\in R$.
 By the \del\ operation, $d(u) < d(v)$ for all $v \in \pq$, so $d(u) < d(v)$ for all $v \in \pq \cup R$.
 Since $\pq\cup R=\pq'$ (because of (P2)), we have $d(u) < d(v)$ for all $v \in \pq'$.
 From (P3), it follows that $d'(u) < d'(v)$ for all $v \in \pq'$, which proves that the same node is deleted in \DijkstraPruning.